 Paul is the Montana State University Extension Community Development Specialist.
 His general responsibilities involve providing research, technical assistance and trainings and workshops on various community development topics to strengthen the social, economic and environmental well-being of communities across the state.
 Specifically, he works toward providing resources and programs in many areas including community strategic visioning, local governance, leadership development training, community tourism assessment and development, economic and business development, business retention and expansion projects, community profiling, conflict management and resolution, economic impact assessments, planning facilitation, and community surveys.

 As associate director of the Local Government Center, Blake provides training, facilitation, and technical assistance to local governments and organizations across the state of Montana.
-Previous to his current position, Blake served as associate general legal counsel for a large international maritime company, where he counseled executive leadership on legal liability and business transactions.
+His current projects include community leadership development, board training, and strategic planning.
+Previous to his current position, Blake served as associate general legal counsel for an international maritime company, where he counseled executive leadership on legal liability and business transactions.
 He earned his bachelor's degree in political science from Brigham Young University and juris doctor degree from William & Mary Law School.

 Ashley joined the Local Government Center in July 2014.
 She earned her Bachelors degree in Business Management from MSU in 2012, and is currently working on her Masters in Business Administration through the University of Montana.
 Prior to the Local Government Center, Ashley worked in other departments at MSU including Human Resources and Institutional Equity.

 Marija joined the Local Government Center in October 2015.
 She has a Bachelor's degree in International Business from the American University of Paris in France and a Master's degree in International Relations.
 Having lived and worked overseas for much of her adult life, she is excited about the opportunity to work with local governments and communities here in Montana.
 During her free time she enjoys hiking, skiing and traveling with her family.